BlockstreamResearch/bip-frost-dkg/README.md

 obtains a *success certificate* `cert` consisting of the collected list of all `n` signatures on `eq_input`.
 This certificate will, by the above termination rule, convince every other honest participant (who, by integrity, has received `eq_input` as input) to terminate successfully.
-Crucially, this other honest participant will be convinced even after having received invalid or no signatures during the actual run of CertEq, due to unreliable networks, a faulty coordinator, or faulty participants signing more than one value.
+Crucially, this other honest participant will be convinced even after having received invalid or no signatures during the actual run of CertEq, due to unreliable communication links, a faulty coordinator, or faulty participants signing more than one value.

 Thus, the certificate does not need to be sent during a normal run of CertEq, but can instead be presented to other participants later,